 Pitaya is not only tastes sweet, but also has high nutritional value.
 For every 100 grams of pitayas, it contain 83.75 grams of water, 0.34 grams of ash, crude fat 0.17 grams, 0.62 grams of crude protein, crude fiber 1. grams, 13.91 grams of carbohydrates and 59 thousand and 650 calories, 1.62 grams of dietary fiber, vitamin C5.22 mg, 2.83 grams, 7.83 grams of fructose glucose, calcium 6.3-8.8 mg and phosphorus 30.2-36.1 mg, 0.55 to 0.65 mg of iron, and a large number of anthocyanins (where red flesh dragon fruit has the most), water-soluble dietary protein, albumin and other plants.

 There are also abundant of vitamin C, iron, phosphorus, calcium, magnesium, potassium, vitamin B1, B2, B3, and B12.
 Even in black sesame seed kernels, there are also lots of calcium, phosphorus, iron and other minerals and various enzymes, albumin, fiber and high concentration of anthocyanins.

-It is worth noting that dragon fruit pulp almost contains no fructose and sucrose.
+It is worth noting that pitaya pulp almost contains no fructose and sucrose.
 It contains mainly glucose, which is easy to absorb, suitable as a fruit after exercise.